StorjOld/plowshare-wrapper/README.md

     p.upload("/home/jessie/documents/README.md", 3)

-The upload method returns a dictionary with information about the uploaded file, and the hosts/URLs to which it uploaded the file.
+The upload method returns an array of objects with the hosts and URLs to which it uploaded the file.
 If some of the uploads fail, it doesn't return an URL, but an error flag instead.
-It contains:

-- version (if the json format changes, this will change too)
-- file size (bytes)
-- file hash (SHA-256)
-- datetime (Unix timestamp)
-- uploads (list of hosts and URLs)

 Here's an example:

-    {
-      version: "0.1",
-      datetime: "1391212800",
-      filesize: "23124",
-      filehash: "6e163442e29ec8d7538bc86fe2c4a48778e8ae2254632f0889da753b1c357b1b",
-      "uploads": [
+    [
-        { "host_name": "mediafire",  "url":"http://www.mediafire.com/?qorncpzfe74s9" },
+        { "host_name": "mediafire",  "url":   "http://www.mediafire.com/?qorncpzfe74s9" },
-        { "host_name": "rapidshare", "url":"http://rapidshare.com/files/130403982" },
+        { "host_name": "rapidshare", "url":   "http://rapidshare.com/files/130403982" },
-        { "host_name": "anonfiles",  "error":true }
+        { "host_name": "anonfiles",  "error": true }
     ]
-    }

 #### Module usage - Download

-You can also download uploaded files, by providing the json that the upload method generated, and the directory where to download the file.
+You can also download uploaded files, by providing the object that the upload method generated, and the directory and filename where to download the file.
 This method returns an object that contains the path where the file was downloaded, or an object with the error message.
 Example:

     import plowshare

-    info = {
-      version: "0.1",
-      datetime: "1391212800",
-      filesize: "23124",
-      filehash: "6e163442e29ec8d7538bc86fe2c4a48778e8ae2254632f0889da753b1c357b1b",
-      "uploads": [
+    uploads = [
         { "host_name": "mediafire",  "url":"http://www.mediafire.com/?qorncpzfe74s9" },
         { "host_name": "rapidshare", "url":"http://rapidshare.com/files/130403982" },
         { "host_name": "anonfiles",  "error":true }
     ]
-    }

     p = plowshare.Plowshare()
-    p.download(info, "/tmp/")
+    p.download(info, "/tmp/", "readme_copy.md")

-If it succeeds, `download()` returns an object with the filename, which is automatically prefixed with a hash:
+If it succeeds, `download()` returns an object with the full path filename:

-    { "path": "tmp/e01a7ef_README.md" }
+    { "path": "/tmp/readme.md_copy" }

 There are multiple errors that can occur.
 Here's a list of the currently supported errors:

-    { "error": "unsupported format" }   # API version isn't supported { "error": "no valid uploads" }     # the provided json does not contain any valid upload { "error": "plowshare error" }      # plowshare blew up { "error": "file sizes mismatch" }  # downloaded file size does not match the provided one { "error": "file hashes mismatch" } # downloaded file hash does not match the provided one
+    { "error": "no valid uploads" }     # the provided object does not contain any valid upload { "error": "plowshare error" }      # plowshare blew up

 #### Command line tool usage